 - assets/data/team.json

-Next, to access data easily, we need to convert that JSON file to the Dart object.
+Next, to access data easily, we need to convert the JSON file to a Dart object.
 For that, create a Dart object file as a reference for the converted JSON data.

 touch lib/team.dart

-Open and edit that file then add these lines of Dart class that contain the class name, fields with final keyword and data type, constructor, and mapping from JSON string.
+Open and edit that file, then add these lines of Dart class that contain the class name, fields with the final keyword and data type, a constructor, and a mapping from JSON string.

 class Team {